Pine Mountain Settlement School

 One piece of land Blanton was particularly fond of was a tract that showed no signs of logging or removal of trees.
 It was that particular tract that became a focus of energy for conservationists.
 Just four miles west of the town of Harlan, Blanton forest is literally a national treasure.
 It is one of the oldest forests in America that is designated “old-growth” forest.
 Many of the trees, some over 150 feet high and some four feet in diameter have weathered many fires over the centuries.
 And, there have been many centuries.
 Some estimate many of the trees of 25-30 different species, are 300 to 400 years old.

 This large forest, the “Blanton Forest,” is comprised of 2,350 acres, of which 1,075, the least disturbed portion, has been set aside for a nature preserve.
 This important section is positioned on the south flank of the long Pine Mountain range that stretches through Harlan County, the longest of Kentucky’s counties (some 50 miles long by 20 miles wide).
 Marc Evans, working for the state Nature Preserves Commission to inventory the state’s forests, is credited with the “discovery” of this remarkable old-growth” forest.
 Marc is currently a Pine Mountain Settlement School board member.
 When he walked into the area in 1992 he was astounded by what he saw and began a campaign to recognize and preserve the forest.
 In 1995 working with the Nature Preserves Commission, and with William Martin, then the Natural Resources Commissioner, about half of the Blanton Forest was purchased for $750,000.
-This was the 1,075 acres identified as critical to preserve.
+This was the 1,075 acres identified as critical to preserving.
 The care given to this forest by the Blanton family and the care given to other forests in Eastern Kentucky, particularly Lilly Woods, and the forest in the Bad Branch area of Letcher County, are treasures that are very susceptible to fire.

 The forest surrounding Pine Mountain joins this remarkable gathering of unique and irreplaceable forest lands in Eastern Kentucky and particularly in Harlan County.
 Since 1913, when the School was founded, there have been fires in the forests of the school like the one mentioned above.
 Most of them were the result of careless behaviors.
 William Martin, an expert in old-growth forests and former Natural Resources Commissioner for Kentucky in the early 1990’s, once remarked, “A tree doesn’t care how long a human being lives …” But, it is clear that we humans need to heighten our understanding of the life of trees.
 In many ways, they are our legacy.
-Today, along with fire, a recurring challenge to forests in Harlan county is irresponsible timbering.
+Today, along with fire, a recurring challenge to forests in Harlan County is irresponsible timbering.
 Grover Blanton made it clear throughout his lifetime that his forest was “More than timber.”
 “This is for saving,” he told his daughters, Nora and Serena Knuckles.

-Today, along with fire, a recurring challenge to forests in Harlan county is irresponsible timbering.
+Today, along with fire, a recurring challenge to forests in Harlan County is irresponsible timbering.
 Grover Blanton made it clear throughout his lifetime that his forest was “More than timber.”
 “This is for saving,” he told his daughters, Nora and Serena Knuckles.
 They did that and continue to advocate for their father’s legacy.

 The care given to this forest by the Blanton family and now the Nature Preserves Commission, and the care given to other forests in Eastern Kentucky, particularly Lilly Woods, and the forest in the Bad Branch area of Letcher County, near Pine Mountian School, cannot be underestimated.
 These forests are treasures that are susceptible timbering and to fire but are in many ways they are less susceptible than new forests.
 Many of the old-growth forests have a built-in fire protection.
 Many of them have large “boggs” and a moist understory that holds moisture when other forests have succumbed to long periods of drought.
 As we struggle with Global Warming, this feature of old-growth forests will become increasingly important.
 The forest surrounding Pine Mountain is joining this remarkable gathering of unique and irreplaceable forest lands in Eastern Kentucky and particularly those in Harlan County.
 Since 1913, when the School was founded, there have been fires in the Pine Mountain Settlement School forest like those described above.
 Most of them were a result of careless behaviors.